-For those borrowers with loan amounts of $150,000 or less, there continues to be Congressional activity to initiate a streamlined forgiveness process.
-Borrowers with loan amounts of $150,000 or less may benefit by delaying their application given what could be a much more streamlined forgiveness application and process.
-We will continue to monitor the progress of legislation around this matter to determine if a streamlined forgiveness program change is approved by Congress.
+There continues to be Congressional activity to initiate a streamlined forgiveness process for those borrowers with loan amounts of $150,000 or less; however, it now appears it could be months before legislation to approve this process could be approved.
+Borrowers with loan amounts of between $50,000 and $150,000 may benefit by delaying their application given what could be a much more streamlined forgiveness application and process.
+We will continue to monitor the progress of legislation around this matter to determine if a streamlined forgiveness program change is approved by Congress for loan amounts of $150,000 or less.
 If changes are approved, they will be posted to this web page.

 HOW CAN I APPLY FOR PPP LOAN FORGIVENESS?

 BancorpSouth customers who obtained their PPP loan through our bank may submit their forgiveness application through an easy-to-use on-line application experience.
 If you are ready to begin the PPP loan forgiveness process, please contact your Relationship Manager.
 This on-line process allows you the flexibility to initiate forgiveness and to provide supporting documentation on your time schedule and also experience the following benefits:

 - A substantial amount of information for your PPP loan is pre-filled.